DeNederlandscheBank/alignment_calculation/README.md

 aggregated_results = ac.group_scores(results, ['jst_code'])
 ```

-For a more extensive example see the notebook *perform_pacta_calculations.ipynb*
+For a more extensive example see the notebook *perform_alignment_calculations.ipynb*

 ## Contributing